Salome254-hub/Taskmaster-backend/README.md

 **Active Record** to access and persist data in a database, which will be used by a separate **React frontend** that interacts with the database via the API.

-## Requirements

-For this project, you must:

-- Use Active Record to interact with a database.
-- Have at least two models with a one-to-many relationship.
-- At a minimum, set up the following API routes in Sinatra:
-  - create and read actions for both models
-  - full CRUD capability for one of the models
-- Build a separate React frontend application that interacts with the API to perform CRUD actions.
-- Use good OO design patterns.
-You should have separate classes for each of your models, and create instance and class methods as necessary.

-For example, build a todo list application with a React frontend interface and a Sinatra backend API, where a user can:

-- **Create** a new todo
-- **Read** a list of all todos
-- **Update** an individual todo
-- **Delete** a todo

-A `Todo` can be tagged with a `Category`, so that each todo _belongs to_ a category and each category _has many_ todos.

 ## Getting Started

 ### Backend Setup